neuroinformatics-unit/movement/docs/source/community/mission-scope.md

 ## Scope

-At its core, `movement` handles the positions of one or more individuals tracked over time.
-An individual's position at a given time can be represented in various ways: a single keypoint (usually the centroid), a set of keypoints (also known as the pose), a bounding box, or a segmentation mask.
+At its core, `movement` handles the position and/or orientation of one or more individuals over time.

+There are a few common ways of representing animal motion from video
+recordings: an animal's position could be reduced to that of a single keypoint tracked on its body (usually the centroid), or instead a set of keypoints (often referred to as the pose) to better capture its orientation as well as the positions of limbs and appendages.
+The animal's position could be also tracked as a bounding box drawn around each individual, or as a segmentation mask that indicates the pixels belonging to each individual.
+Depending on the research question or the application, one or other format may be more convenient.
 The spatial coordinates of these representations may be defined in 2D (x, y) or 3D (x, y, z).
-The pose and mask representations also carry some information about the individual's posture.

 Animal tracking frameworks such as [DeepLabCut](dlc:) or [SLEAP](sleap:) can generate these representations from video data by detecting body parts and tracking them across frames.
 In the context of `movement`, we refer to these trajectories as _tracks_: we use _pose tracks_ to refer to the trajectories of a set of keypoints, _bounding boxes' tracks_ to refer to the trajectories of bounding boxes' centroids, or _motion tracks_ in the more general case.

 Our vision is to present a **consistent interface for representing motion tracks** along with **modular and accessible analysis tools**.
 We aim to support data from a range of animal tracking frameworks, in **2D or 3D**, tracking **single or multiple individuals**.
 As such, `movement` can be considered as operating downstream of tools like DeepLabCut and SLEAP.
-The focus is on providing functionalities for data cleaning, visualization, and motion quantification (see the [Roadmap](target-roadmaps) for details).
+The focus is on providing functionalities for data cleaning, visualisation, and motion quantification (see the [Roadmap](target-roadmaps) for details).

-In the study of animal behavior, motion tracks are often used to extract and label discrete actions, sometimes referred to as behavioral syllables or states.
+In the study of animal behaviour, motion tracks are often used to extract and label discrete actions, sometimes referred to as behavioural syllables or states.
 While `movement` is not designed for such tasks, it can be used to generate features that are relevant for action recognition.